docker/cli/docs/reference/commandline/run.md

 > **Note**
 >
-> If you do not provide a `hard limit`, the `soft limit` is used
+> If you don't provide a hard limit value, Docker uses the soft limit value
 > for both values.
-If no `ulimits` are set, they are inherited from
+If you don't provide any values, they are inherited from
 > the default `ulimits` set on the daemon.

+> **Note**
+>
-The `as` option is disabled now.
+> The `as` option is deprecated.
 > In other words, the following script is not supported:
 >
 > ```console
 > $ docker run -it --ulimit as=1024 fedora /bin/bash
 > ```

-The values are sent to the appropriate `syscall` as they are set.
-Docker doesn't perform any byte conversion.
+Docker sends the values to the appropriate OS `syscall` and doesn't perform any byte conversion.
 Take this into account when setting the values.

 #### For `nproc` usage

-Be careful setting `nproc` with the `ulimit` flag as `nproc` is designed by Linux to set the maximum number of processes available to a user, not to a container.
+Be careful setting `nproc` with the `ulimit` flag as Linux uses `nproc` to set the maximum number of processes available to a user, not to a container.
 For example, start four containers with `daemon` user: